 On campus living at Adrian College offers far more than just a place to sleep.
-There are several different living environments from which to select including substance-free housing, halls that remain open during semester breaks, student houses, and apartments for returning students.
+There are several different living environments from which to select including substance-free housing, student houses, and apartments for returning students.
 All living environments are tobacco-free and offer a variety of opportunities to explore a full range of activities and interests that develop practical skills.
 All full-time students are required to live on campus and have a meal plan unless they meet specific criteria for exemption.
 These criteria are published annually by the College.
+Housing over break is limited to students with extenuating circumstances.
 Students should contact the Housing office for more information.